JuliaIO/MAT.jl/README.md

 ## Caveats

 * All files are written in MATLAB v7.3 format by default.
-* Writing in MATLAB v4 format is provided by the matwrite4 function.
+* Writing in MATLAB v4 format is provided by the matwrite function with keyword argument.

 ## Credits